 At the same price, The Deskjet F4180 is an all-in-one device that prints, scans and copies.
 The product can scan at a 1,200 by 2,400 dpi resolution and 48-bit color.
 The scan cover can be removed for scanning thick materials and books.
 The product is said to print up to 20 ppm in black and up to 14 ppm in color.

-Finally, the new Photosmart C4280 performs all the functions of an all-in-one printer but also allows the user to preview and print photos with a PC on its 1.5-inch color display.
+Finally, the new Photosmart C4280 performs all the functions of an all-in-one printer but also allows the user to preview and print photos without a PC on its 1.5-inch color display.
 The Microsoft Vista-ready printer is said to have print speeds of up to 30 ppm in black and up to 23 ppm in color.
 The suggested retail is $99.